Doctoral programme

 Supervisors: Rain Kipper, Elmo Tempel

-One of the main problems of astrophysics is the existence of dark matter, but not knowing what exactly it is.
-For solving it we need to study the dark matter as diversely as possible.
-A way with high potential, but not well explored is dynamical friction, which potentially allows to study the behaviour of dark matter on small scales.
-During this PhD project we study what conditions and where the effects of dynamical friction come forth best, select best candidates to study and study them from observations, and test what is the (relative) contribution from dynamical friction caused by baryonic matter and dark matter.
+One of the main problems of astrophysics is knowing of the existence of dark matter but not exactly what it is.
+To solve this we need to study dark matter as diversely as possible.
+One way, with high potential but not well explored, is dynamical friction, which potentially allows study of the behaviour of dark matter on small scales.
+During this PhD project we will study what conditions and where the effects of dynamical friction come forth best, select the best candidates to study and study them from observations, and test what is the (relative) contribution from dynamical friction caused by baryonic matter and dark matter.

 Cosmology with J-PAS superclusters